onierstrasz/nierstrasz.org/_pages/crest.md

 > ...
 Enclosed please find the promised reproduction of a deed of notary H. Nierstrasz from the year 1793.
 > It was the only copy showing his seal (intact moreover).
 > In the French era [i.e., afterwards] documents were exclusively provided with the government seal.
-> I send you two prints, one on hardback paper and one on medium paper.
+> I send you two prints, one on stiff paper and one on medium paper.
 > On the latter, the parts of the coat of arms come out better because of the lower contrast.
 > [We only have one of these two.]
 As the deed shows, notary Nz therein declares the seal to be his.
 > Whether this proves that this is his coat of arms remains to be seen.